 CAL 83 has been observed by XMM-Newton several times from April 2000 to May 2009.
-The X-ray data were recorded with the three EPIC detectors (MOS1, MOS2 and PN) and the RGS.
-The data sets were calibrated by following standard data reduction procedures with the XMM-Newton Science Analysis System2, Version 11.0.
-The arrival times in the event files were corrected to the solar system barycentre (TDB system).
-From each calibrated event file, a light curve with a binning of 10 s was created from the source photons in the 0.15-2.5 keV range.
+The X-ray data were recorded with the three EPIC detectors (MOS1, MOS2 and PN) and the Reflection Grating Spectrometers (RGS).
+All the data sets were calibrated by following standard data reduction procedures with the XMM-Newton Science Analysis System, Version 11.0.
+The arrival times in the calibrated event files were corrected to the solar system barycentre (TDB system).
+From each calibrated event file, a light curve with a binning of 10 s was created from the source photons in the $0.15-2.5~{\rm keV}$ range.